finos/FDC3/docs/api/ref/DesktopAgent.md

 ```ts
 addIntentListener(intent: string, handler: IntentHandler): Listener;
 ```
- Adds a listener for incoming Intents from the Agent.
-The handler function may return void or a promise that should resolve to a context object representing any data that should be returned to app that raised the intent.
-If an error is thrown by the handler function, the promise returned is rejected, or a promise is not returned then the Desktop Agent MUST reject the promise returned by the `getResult()` function of the `IntentResolution`.
+Adds a listener for incoming Intents from the Desktop Agent.
+The handler function may return void or a promise that resolves to a context object (data that should be returned to app that raised the intent).

+The Desktop Agent MUST reject the promise returned by the `getResult()` function of `IntentResolution` if: (1) the intent handling function's returned promise rejects, (2) the intent handling function doesn't return a promise, or (3) the returned promise resolves to an invalid type.

 #### Examples